-“Yes, they call me that sometimes”.
+“They call me that sometimes”.

-“Yes, we heard.
-With my associate, Robert, we are planning a journey to Toronto, of an investigative nature.
-We are technical men who advise the brewing occupations, and wish to meet someone in Toronto with pertinent knowledge of local conditions and customs in the field”.
+[Maximilian].
+“Robert, my associate, and I are planning a journey to Toronto of a professional, investigative nature.
+We are technical men who advise the brewing occupations, and wish to meet a gentleman in Toronto with pertinent knowledge of the local industry”.

 “Okay, how about Wings & Slosh, and don’t let the name scare you, they have a great selection of beers”.

-I showed up at the appointed time and immediately noticed two gentlemen in rather odd clothing in the corner.
-Kind of like what some people wore around 1970 when granny glasses and foppish suits.
+[I show up at the appointed time and immediately notice two gentlemen in rather odd clothing in the corner.
+Like what some people wore in 1970, wire glasses and foppish suits.
 I wave to them to come over].

-“Um, yeah … so tell me what you think”.
+“Um, yeah, something like that.
+So tell me what you think”.

 “Yeah, me too.
 Okay this is Boneshaker, an India Pale Ale, about 7% abv”.

-“Hey that’s not how you have been talking so far!”
+“‘Get it?’
+That’s not how you have been talking so far!”

-“Ya think?
+“You think?
 But I thought you said you didn’t like whisky”.

-“Glad you like it”.
+“Er, glad you like it”.